Global perspectives: Studying at SAIT during a pandemic

 This January — despite countless challenges caused by the COVID-19 pandemic — up to 500 international students undertook SAIT studies online from their home countries.

-But more than 300 international students travelled to Calgary for the Spring 2021 semester.
+But more than 300 international students traveled to Calgary for the Spring 2021 semester.
 At every step along the way, SAIT’s International Centre worked to guide and assist these students, making endless arrangements and adjustments to welcome them safely on campus.

 LINK shares the stories of eight international education insiders during this academic year like no other — and explores the importance of international studies for students, for SAIT and for Canada’s economy.